Getting a green card through adoption can be a complex process.

-U.S. citizens who wish to adopt a child from a foreign country need to know how to find and adopt a child, how the legal process works in the foreign country, and how to obtain learn more about green cards through adoption, a good place to start is at the government’s adoption page on the State Departmetnt website.
+U.S. citizens and green card holders who wish to adopt a child from a foreign country need to know how to find and adopt a child, how the legal process works in the foreign country, and how to obtain learn more about obtaining a green card through adoption.

 Carl Shusterman is Simply the Best

 “I am a Los Angeles-based news reporter, who hired Carl and his team of attorneys to help me acquire permanent residency in the United States.
 I was dreading the arduous and bureaucratic process, but Carl and his staff were so professional and efficient, they helped the procedure go very smoothly.”

 Two separate processes apply only to children adopted by U.S. citizens.
 The child may immigrate immediately after the adoption or may immigrate to the U.S. to be adopted here.